abhi9716/handwritten-MNIST-digit-recognition/README.md

-# handwritten digit recognition using OpenCV and Python
+# Handwritten Digit Recognition Using OpenCV and Python

 ## Dataset used
 For this project I used the MNIST dataset.
 It is freely available on the Internet.